Address Missing Coverage

 A block is tested by a different test suite, and is not applicable to the current coverage analysis.

-A block is intended to catch edge cases that you think should never occur anyway.
+A block is intended to catch edge cases that you think should not occur anyway.
 This type of model design is sometimes called defensive coding.

 There are two types of coverage filters: